 J.D., University of Illinois (1975)

-Daniel A. Farber is not teaching any Law courses in Fall 2023.
+Daniel Farber is teaching the following courses in Spring 2025:

 Courses During Other Semesters